 1. Northern Highland Whiskies

 This is the area between Nairn and John ‘O Groats.
-Most of the distilleries in this region are found on the coast and so there is a distinct salinity to them.
-Northern Highland whiskies tend to be stronger on the palate.
-A whisky taster will find hints of heather and spice combined with a light peaty, smokiness.
+Most of the distilleries in this region are found on the coast and so there is a distinct salinity to single malts from the

 Northern Highland Distilleries.